syc2017/KCDTA/KCDTA/README.md

 ``` python
 python create_davis_kiba_pdb.py
 ```
-It is worth noting that the code we provide is the fourth fold in a five-fold crossover experiment to create the Davis and KIBA datasets.
+It is worth noting that the code we provide is the fifth fold in a five-fold crossover experiment to create the Davis and KIBA datasets.
 ## 2.Train a prediction model
 You need to do the following
 ``` python